 IMPORTANT SAFETY INFORMATION FOR KYLEENA AND MIRENA

-If you have an untreated genital infection, get infections easily, or have certain cancers, don't use Kyleena or Mirena.
+If you have a pelvic or genital infection, get infections easily, or have certain cancers, don't use Kyleena or Mirena.
 Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).

-If you have persistent pelvic or stomach pain, or excessive bleeding after placement, tell your healthcare professional (HCP).
+If you have persistent pelvic or stomach pain, or excessive bleeding after placement, tell your healthcare provider (HCP).
 If Mirena comes out, call your HCP and avoid intercourse or use non-hormonal back-up birth control (such as condoms or spermicide).
 Mirena may go into or through the wall of the uterus and cause other problems.

 Pregnancy while using Kyleena or Mirena is uncommon but can be life threatening and may result in loss of pregnancy or fertility.